-House Urges Tinubu to Direct CDS to Flush Out Bandits In Gombe
+House Urges Tinubu to Direct CDS to Flush Out Bandits in Gombe

 Adedayo Akinwale in Abuja

-The resolution of the House followed the adoption of a motion moved at plenary on Wednesday by the Chief Whip, Hon.
+The resolution of the House followed the adoption of a motion moved at the plenary one yesterday by the Chief Whip, Hon.
 Usman Kumo.

 He added that the recent attacks have caused widespread fear and displacement of citizens from their homes, displacement of citizens, loss of livelihoods, fear, and uncertainty within the communities